How to Enter

 Please refer to https://countyarts.ca/membership/ for details of the membership categories and payment options available.

-Artworks must have been created since Art in the County 2021 and be original, unaided work except where work is a collaboration.
+Artworks must have been completed since Art in the County 2022 and be original, unaided work except where work is a collaboration.
 All works must be for sale and remain on view for the duration of the show.

 All artworks chosen by the jurors to be in the show will be available for public viewing through the Art in the County website.
 The Prince Edward County Arts Council is not responsible for any damages resulting from third party download of images that may occur.

 A maximum of two (2) pieces in any medium may be entered.

 The price established for the artwork at submission remains for the duration of the show.
 When a work is sold, a 30% commission is deducted from the selling price.
 The balance will be forwarded to the artist as soon as possible following the show.